Oakey History, Family Crest & Coats of Arms

-Important Dates for the Oakey family
+Early History of the Oakey family

 This web page shows only a small excerpt of our Oakey research.
 Another 69 words (5 lines of text) covering the years 1606, 1662, 1645, 1631, 1681, 1640, 1675, 1680, 1680, 1681, 1644 and 1719 are included under the topic Early Oakey History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Oakey include Oak, Oake, Oakes, Oke, Okes and others.

 Early Notables of the Oakey family (pre 1700)